• Home

 Find some of our favorite Pinkalicious titles here: Pinkalicious Books

-Directions: Get pink!
-We added pink accessories that reminded us of the book to our favorite pink clothes from Primary.com.
+Using our favorite pink clothes from Primary.com, we added pink accessories that reminded us of the book.
 Style the child’s hair in pig tails (if possible) like the character in the book and go “paint the town pink”!

 Disclosure: This post was sponsored by Harper Collins.
 As always all thoughts, opinions and ideas for costumes are my own.